sudhanshu27/React-Frontend-D3V/README.md

 # React-Frontend-D3V

+**Objective:**
+***The objective of this assignment is to build a ReactJS application that consumes the REST API provided and provides a user interface for users to interact with the products data.***

 ***How to launch the application locally***
 * clone the repo or donwload the zip file
 * install node modules using `npm install`